-- Caused by dimorphic fungus Histoplasma Capsulatum
+- Caused by the dimorphic fungus Histoplasma capsulatum

-- Endemic to Midwest
+- Endemic to the US Midwest

-- Grows as a mold in the soil and causes infection when microconidia or hyphal elements are inhaled and convert into yeasts in the lungs or when organisms in old foci reactivate during immunosuppression
+- Grows as a mold in the soil and causes infection when microconidia or hyphal elements are inhaled and convert into yeast in the lungs or when organisms in old foci reactivate during immunosuppression

-- Meningitis, scattered parenchymal lesions, abscesses and rarely histoplasmomas
+- Meningitis, scattered parenchymal lesions, abscesses, and rarely histoplasmomas

-- Enhancing mass lesions, atrophy and hydrocephalus
+- Enhancing mass lesions, atrophy, and hydrocephalus

 - Hypointense lesions with surrounding hypointense edema